WPA vs CCPA (CPRA)

 - Discourages the use of a consumer's sensitive data

-The requirements under the WPA and CCPA are largely similar.
+The requirements under the WPA and CCPA (CPRA) are largely similar.
 After determining if the laws apply to your business, be sure to:

 - Notify consumers of the categories data you're collecting and why